Lee Soo-geun: Career

 Lee has appeared on many reality-variety shows.
 He made a breakthrough in his career after appearing on KBS' Happy Sunday: 1 Night 2 Days.
 He was seen as the most hardworking member of the cast and was in charge of driving in the show, as he had a commercial coach license.
 After appearing on the show, he earned more recognition and was offered MC roles on other shows, such as season 2 of Sang Sang Plus, his first TV appearance in the role of an MC.
 His marriage was broadcast on national television on 1 Night 2 Days.

 Up until 2012, he was signed under Castle J Entertainment, and on September 19, it was announced that he had signed exclusive contracts with SM C&C, a subsidiary of SM Entertainment, along with Kim Byung-man, immediately after fellow national MC Kang Ho-dong and Shin Dong-yup joined.

 In December 2015, he reunited with Kang Ho-dong as a cast member for JTBC's new variety show, Knowing Bros.

 In 2017, Lee Soo-geun appeared in more than ten programs over the course of a year and showed his unique charm in various programs.

+In 2024, he left SM C&C and joined BPM Entertainment.